larmen9179/fantasyRPGFinal/README.md

 In order for the game to run correctly, simply make sure that the **.exe** file and the **audio folder** are in the **same folder**.

+##Credits

+**Art**: All rendered ASCII art was originally created by Caleb Jolly - Instagram: trytobejolly

+**Audio**: Several audio samples were originally created by Justin Prine - Instagram: justinnextin

+All other assets were used from royalty-free archives or created myself.